 Zoom boasts an extra 50 users per meeting than Team’s 250 limit.
 However, the real benefit comes to light when you consider how many videos can be seen on the screen at any given time.
 Zoom allows up to 49 videos to be shown on screen, whereas Teams allows only 4, then switching and scrolling is required.

 Both platforms offer security for around user and meeting access.
 Historically Zoom has had security and privacy concerns in the media.
 Zoom have been actively addressing these concerns and updating the application to resolve problems.
 The biggest issue was meeting hosts not actually setting passwords on their meetings, therefore allowing people to jump into a meeting without invitation, rather than any problem with the application itself.

-Both platforms integrate with your email system, but because it’s already included in the subscription price, Teams is the more popular choice for Office 365 users.
+Both platforms integrate with your email system, but because it’s already included in the subscription price.
+Teams is the more popular choice for Office 365 users.

 Both Zoom and Microsoft Teams are feature-rich collaboration and video communication tools.
-If you don’t need more than 250 simultaneous attendees and you aren’t using Linux, then either solution could be right for you and is perhaps personal preference rather than functionality.
+If you don’t need more than 250 simultaneous attendees and you aren’t using Linux, then either solution could be right for you and is perhaps a personal preference rather than functionality.

 There is a free trial available for both Teams and Zoom.
 If you already use Microsoft 365 then perhaps you are more inclined to use Microsoft Teams as it is included in all the popular subscription plans including Microsoft Business.

-If you want to know more about using video to communicate and manage your remote working team, or wish to learn more about our experiences between the two applications then please contact our team or book a video call.
+If you want to know more about using video to communicate and manage your remote working team or wish to learn more about our experiences between the two applications then please contact our team or book a video call.